Contingency1500/g531gt-hackintosh/README.md

 some stuff works like wifi, audio and stuff like that

+applealc audio layout was 21 for me, not sure if it would be different for you

 some stuff that doesn't work are trackpad, imessage, icloud, etc

 install com.apple.recovery.boot folder which is here https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html#making-the-installer